• Frequently Asked Questions

 According to the most recently reported numbers, 70 percent of resident undergraduate and graduate students and 53 percent of non-resident students receive some form of aid at U-M.

 |Are courses offered through the Continuing Education Portal eligible for financial aid?

 No. Course offerings through http://continuinged.umich.edu/ are not eligible for financial aid assistance.
-The U-M Office of Financial Aid cautions that not all university programs are eligible for financial aid, including some degree and certificate offerings.
-OFA staff members are available to counsel students with their financial aid needs and to help determine whether individual programs are eligible.
+Not all university programs are eligible for financial aid, including some degree and certificate offerings.
+We are available to counsel students with financial aid needs and to help them determine whether individual programs are eligible.
 Contact us at 734-763-6600.